 BEST TIME TO VISIT

 May–November; August can sometimes be too hot and November too cold, so you might just have to get lucky.
-Christmastime could also be a nice option.
+Christmas time could also be a nice option.

 If you’re in Porto in June, make sure to come during the festival of São João, which is on June 23rd.
-Be prepared for large crowds and excessive drinking on the streets, so this is not for the relaxing type of travelers.
+Be prepared for large crowds and excessive drinking on the streets, so this is not for the relaxing type of travellers.